-- A. To be ranked, a student must have: - 1. completed thirty (30) credit hours at the Duncan School of Law;

-- 2. successfully completed all first-year required courses as indicated in § XIII.G.1 herein; and - 3. been enrolled in at least one course in the ranking semester. - B. The Associate Dean for Academic Affairs, or a designee, shall calculate Interim Class Ranks twice per calendar year-after all student grades for the fall semester have been entered and after all student grades for spring semester have been entered.
-Interim Class Ranks will not be reflected on a student's official transcript. - C. For purposes of Interim Class Ranking, student ranking groups will be established based upon credit hours successfully completed.
-At the end of the fall and spring semesters, students shall be ranked within the following groups:

-Group I: 30-44 completed credit hours

-Group II: 45-66 completed credit hours

-Group III: 67-90+ completed credit hours

-D. A student's Graduation Class Rank, based upon the student's official final cumulative grade point average, will be the only rank that appears on a student's official transcript.
+- 1) To be ranked, a student must have: - a. completed thirty (30) credit hours at the Duncan School of Law; - b. successfully completed all first-year required courses; and - c. been enrolled in at least one course in the ranking semester. - 2) The Associate Dean for Academic Affairs, or a designee, shall calculate Interim Class Ranks twice per calendar year-after all student grades for the fall semester have been entered and after all student grades for spring semester have been entered.
+Interim Class Ranks will not be reflected on a student's official transcript. - 3) For purposes of Interim Class Ranking, student ranking groups will be established based upon credit hours successfully completed.
+At the end of the fall and spring semesters, students shall be ranked within the following groups: - i.
+Group I: 30-44 completed credit hours - ii.
+Group II: 45-66 completed credit hours - iii.
+Group III: 67-90+ completed credit hours - 4) A student's Graduation Class Rank, based upon the student's official final cumulative grade point average, will be the only rank that appears on a student's official transcript.
 The Graduation Class Rank will rank all students that have graduated since the Graduation Class Rank was last calculated.
 The Graduation Class Rank will be calculated on June 15 of each year and will reflect on each graduating student's official transcript within a reasonable time thereafter.